 Seven QTL were identified for PBN that are also distributed on 7 chromosomes.
 Four QTL (2K@74.02, 2N@66.12, 5N@84.04 and 9N@26.03) had consistent effects across locations, while three QTL (3K@38, 5K@14.06, and 7N@54.06) had QTL x E interactions, including both changes of magnitude (3K@38 and 7N@54.06) and direction (5K@14.06) from the allelic effect across geographic regions (Figure 5b).
 Four QTL were identified for SBN.
 Three QTL (2N@72.03, 5K@95.5 and 9N@36.02) had consistent effects across locations, while there was a magnitude changing interactions for QTL 9K@51.96 (Figure 5c).
 We also observed that two QTL for PBN (2K@74.02 and 9N@26.03) co-localized with PL QTL on chromosome 2K and 9N, based on overlapping confidence intervals (Figure 4).
 QTL 9N@38.02 for SBN co-localized with the QTL of PL and PBN on chromosome 9N (Figure 4).

-Candidate gene identification and GO enrichment analysis
+Genome-wide association and multivariate adaptive shrinkage in the switchgrass diversity panel

+Our mash model of three panicle traits in three common gardens found that 6149 (0.23%) of LD blocks unlinked at r2 = 0.2 (hereafter ‘unlinked SNPs’) had significant effects on at least one panicle trait by garden condition.
+76.1% of significant unlinked SNPs had significant effects in all nine combinations of panicle trait and garden.
+Most of the 18.7M SNPs (56.2%) had high mash model weights on covariance matrices with equal effects in all nine conditions; most remaining SNPs (43.7%) had high model weights on covariance matrices with no effects in any condition.
+Thus, the diversity panel data showed little evidence for GxE for panicle traits at these three gardens, supporting our QTL findings that there was little GxE for panicle traits across ten common gardens.

+Enrichment tests to find candidate genes in both mapping populations

+All QTL regions from the pseudo-F2 cross also contained significant unlinked SNPs in the diversity panel which fell within 20kb of genes that had functionally validated roles in panicle, spikelet, or grain traits in rice (Table S#2).
+Because QTL regions could be comprised of one or more linked effect on panicle architecture, we additionally determined that 10 of the 18 QTL regions also had a significant enrichment of unlinked SNPs (p hypergeometric test < 0.05, Table S#1).
+0.2% of permuted genomic intervals had as many or more permuted QTL regions enriched for unlinked SNPs (p = 0.002), while no permuted genomic intervals had more than 10 regions significantly enriched for unlinked SNPs.
+Thus, even with the very different population makeup of the GWAS panel, we could confirm a higher than expected overlap between SNP effects and QTL effects on panicle traits.

 Panicle traits have been well-studied in crop plants and model systems and many candidate genes have been reported (Doust 2007; Doust et al. 2005; McSteen 2006; Miura et al. 2010; Vollbrecht et al. 2005).
-For the 18 panicle architecture QTL identified in our study, the confidence intervals ranged from 2 to 32 cM and from 0.9 to 35 Mb.
-We linked the QTL discovered here with known candidate genes that have been reported in previous studies (Supplemental Table S2).
+We found 131 overlapping candidate genes located in the confidence intervals of the identified regions from the four-way population and the diversity panel (Supplemental Table S2).